Kendall Jenner Really Embraced Floral With Her Latest Look

 The shopping trip came after taking her Italian greyhound rescue dog, Mew, on an outing in the Big Apple.

-Click through the gallery to see more photos of celebrity style at the Veuve Cliquot Polo Classic.
+Click through the gallery to see more photos of celebrity style at the Veuve Clicquot Polo Classic.